Greenfield API example with cURL

 -X POST \

--d "$body" \
+-d "$BODY" \

-# Create a new store
+# Create a new API key on behalf of the user

-body="$(echo "{}" | jq --arg "a" "$store_name" '. + {name:$a}')"
+BODY="$(echo "{}" | jq --arg "a" "$PERMISSION:$NEW_STORE_ID" '. + {permissions:[$a]}')"

-store_id="$(curl -s \
+USER_API_KEY="$(curl -s \

 -H "Content-Type: application/json" \

--H "Authorization: token $apikey" \
+-H "Authorization: token $ADMIN_API_KEY" \

 -X POST \

--d "$body" \
+-d "$BODY" \

-"$BTCPAY_INSTANCE/api/v1/api-keys" | jq -r .apiKey)"
+"$BTCPAY_INSTANCE/api/v1/users/$USER/api-keys" | jq -r .apiKey)"

 curl -s \